TheTrueRandom/JavaChessUCI/README.md

 # Java Chess UCI API (JUCI)

 Synchronous and asynchronous Java API for the chess UCI interface.
-For full functionality overview have a look at [IUCIEngine](src/main/java/IUCIEngine.java).
+For full functionality overview have a look at [the interface](src/main/java/IUCIEngine.java).

 Every method which is waiting for a result from the engine can be executed